ProximalElk6186/APsOS/README.md

 It‘s an another MS-DOS-based OS for retro (and not so) computers running MS-DOS.
 Think of it as of a successor (but not based on) for Windows 9x.
 ## Project goals
-- Revreate 9x's interface
+- Recreate 9x's interface
-- TBA
+- Make it bluescreen about as often as 9x does
+- Make it support DOS programs and **some** Windows ones (optional goal, doesn't have to be accomplished)
 ## Requirements